Read About Carl's Travels

 I’ve been pointing a camera at just about anyone, and anything for more than half a century.
 I’ve used large speed graphic box cameras, numerous SLR and DSLR 35mm cameras, medium format single and double lens cameras, rangefinder cameras, pocket digital cameras, phone cameras, and I even shot with the Nikon F, the first production SLR.

 O.K.
 This last bit might sound like “Blah… Blah...
 Blah...” to many of you.
 What it all boils down to is this.
-This isn’t my first time at the rodeo, and I’ve picked up a few shortcuts and tips along the way, all of which I’m delighted to share with anyone who wants to learn from this old guy, and my talented friends.
+This isn’t my first time at the rodeo, and I’ve picked up a few shortcuts and tips along the way, all of which I’m delighted to share with anyone who wants to learn from this old guy.

 So…Are you ready to be the break-out photographer in your family, or with coworkers?